watsonfellowship/watson-51/_fellows/yuanhao-zou.md

 ---

 Inspired by the Chinese Book of Songs, I set out to learn and document folk songs of minority groups in five different regions - the Caucasus, the Maghrib, the Balkans, Mainland Southeast Asia, and the Japanese Archipelago.
-Connecting with musicians and storytellers, I sought represent their musical, linguistic and cultural diversity in a modern book of songs.
+Connecting with musicians and storytellers, I sought to represent their musical, linguistic and cultural diversity in a modern book of songs.